wazuh/wazuh-documentation/source/user-manual/file-integrity/syscheck_settings.rst

 ==========================
 Here we have showed some basic information to understand how file integrity monitoring works on Wazuh.

-If you want more information about the exactly configuration options go to `Syscheck <../configuration-files/ossec-conf/syscheck.html>`_
+To configure the options for syscheck go to `ossec.conf <../configuration-files/ossec-conf/index.html>`_ If you want more information about the exactly configuration options go to `Syscheck <../configuration-files/ossec-conf/syscheck.html>`_

 For example: